pfortune/featherfeed/README.md

 Built with Hapi

 # Web App
-Built with SvelteKit and deployed to Vercel
+Built with SvelteKit and deployed to Vercelgit